-The Portland Art Museum is the largest art museum in Oregon and one of the oldest in the country.
+The Portland Art Museum is the largest in Oregon and one of the oldest in the country.
 The museum is central to the city’s cultural district and houses a large and wide-ranging art collection.
 Look out for outstanding Native American art and one of the world’s most impressive collections of English silver.
-The museum also includes a sculpture garden which is great to explore outdoors.
+The museum also includes a sculpture garden which is great to explore the outdoors.

-Portland is rightly famous for its craft beer scene, but if you are a fan of something a little bit harder, you now have your own clubhouse in Portland.
+Portland is rightly famous for its craft beer scene, but if you are a fan of something a little bit harder, you now have your clubhouse in Portland.
 This beautiful membership-based bar exudes sophistication and old-school class.
 Plus, it’s already known as one of the finest whiskey bars in the world.

 The Multnomah Whiskey Library stocks an incredible selection of more than 2,000 bottles of liquor from around the world.